Find Grad Schools

 Systems Analysis: Determining how a system should work and how changes in conditions, operations, and the environment will affect outcomes.

 There were about 36,000 jobs for Urban and Regional Planner in 2016 (in the United States).
 New jobs are being produced at a rate of 12.8% which is above the national average.
 The Bureau of Labor Statistics predicts 4,600 new jobs for Urban and Regional Planner by 2026.
-There will be an estimated 3,500 positions for Urban & Regional Planner per year.
+The BLS estimates 3,500 yearly job openings in this field.

 undefined